jundalisay/spblist/content/en/research/huygens/light/chapter-01c.md

 The movement of light coming from the luminous body is propagated through what I call "Ethereal matter".*
 - It is not the same that serves for the propagation of sound.

-> *Superphysics Note: In Cartesian Physics, Huygen's Luminiferous Aether is the 2nd Element which is now called Spacetime.
-It is totally different from Descartes' Pure Aether.
+{{< n n="In Cartesian Physics, Huygen's Luminiferous Aether is the 2nd Element which is now called Spacetime.
+It is totally different from Descartes' Pure Aether." >}}

 The medium for the propagation of sound is the air.